-c.)
+b.)
 EXCESSIVE ABSENCES

-If a student is absent for more than five consecutive days, the parent must consult with the VPSA.
-In the event of an extended illness, a doctor's note is required.
+If a student is absent for more than ten consecutive days, the parent must consult with the VPSA.
+In the event of such an extended illness, a doctor's note is required.
+The VPAA will then determine whether the student can be exempted from his/her graded assessment during such an extended absence from school.

-- d.)
+- c.)
 Guidelines for parent/guardian on what must be on an absentee/tardiness note: - 1.
 The date - 2.
 The student's name, form and homeroom number - 3.
 The reason for the absence/tardiness - 4.
 A parent or guardian signature - 5.
-A phone number where the parent/guardian might be reached, if we have a question e.)
+A phone number where the parent/guardian might be reached, if we have a question d.)
 OFF CAMPUS AND EARLY DISMISSAL PERMITS

 - 1. The student will bring a note signed by his/her parent/guardian to the Vice Principal BEFORE his/ her first class or homeroom, whichever is earlier.
 These requests should be considered extraordinary.
 The reason for leaving campus, time of departure and approximate time of return should be included in the request. - 2.
-Muffles College is a closed campus and students are required to be present unless prior written permission from the - parent/guardian to leave campus has been obtained.
+Muffles College is a closed campus and students are required to be present unless prior written permission from the parent/guardian to leave campus has been obtained.
 A student who is off campus without permission will be automatically suspended for Truancy and placed on Disciplinary Probation.
-The student may be subject to expulsion. - The school will not release a student from school unless it is one of the individuals named on the student's Medical Form.
+The student may be subject to expulsion.

+3. The school will not release a student from school unless it is one of the individuals named on the student's Medical Form.

-f.)
+e.)
 ATTENDANCE AT CO-CURRICULAR ACTIVITIES